 But how do you find a reliable company that offers evidence-based recommendations?

-The editors here at Genomelink are experts in the DNA testing industry and the human genome.
-We have been watching the industry expand from its earliest moments, carefully evaluating and analyzing the products and methods of every DNA testing company that has made its way to the consumer market.
-Our mission is to make it easy to find the perfect DNA test kit based on your needs!
+The editors here at Genomelink are experts in the genetic DNA testing industry and the human genome.
+We have been watching the industry expand from its earliest moments, carefully evaluating and analyzing the products and methods of every genetic DNA testing company that has made its way to the consumer market.

 Even though all DNA testing companies use essentially the same technology, your DNA results from each company may be slightly different.
 There are two main reasons that DNA testing services can give such varied results:

 First, the database size that each home DNA test company uses as a reference for ethnicity estimates is different.
 A bigger database and more geographic regions covered means the test will be more accurate about your migration patterns and common ancestor estimates.
 Essentially, the larger the reference populations for each ethnicity (such as Native American), the more accurate the results.
-Companies with larger databases are statistically more likely to give accurate estimates of your genetic makeup.
+Companies with the best genetic testing databases are statistically more likely to give accurate estimates of your genetic makeup.

 $59 Holiday Specials

 >18 million users

 - Locations and details from over 2,000 global regions

 - A timeline of historical changes with expert-curated content

 - Potentially how and why your family moved from place to place around the world